 In the end, the best digital dogma is the one that suits your lifestyle, budget, and personal beliefs.
 Or the one with the coolest logo.
 But it’s your money going into the offering plate; worship with the company or platform of your choice.

-And what about the sinners?
-You know, the gluttonous people at the airport who hog two outlets to recharge their devices, or the rude fanboys who leave flippantly disparaging comments on your carefully articulated posts?
+But what about the sinners?
+You know, the gluttonous people at the airport who hog two outlets to recharge their devices, or the rude fanboys who leave flippantly disparaging comments on your carefully articulated Facebook posts?

 There’s a special place in hell for them.
 A place where there’s a complete lack of extended warranties and app updates, where the only stores are Circuit City and RadioShack, and where they’re given only a PalmPilot PDA and a CalicoVision game console.